Schn33W0lf/24-Segment-Analog-Clock/README.md

 This is the source and schema for a homemade analog clock I've made.
 The code is based on [this](https://github.com/leonvandenbeukel/3D-7-Segment-Digital-Clock/blob/master/3D-7-Segment-Digital-Clock.ino).

 In daylight it's not very bright.
-To control the clock you can use a bluetooth terminal of your choice (I'm working on an app).
+To control the clock you can use a bluetooth terminal of your choice or my [app](analog-clock-v1-build1-release.apk).<br>

+## App

+Feel free to modify my app like you want to (for non-commercial purposes!).

+If the app asks you to enable bluetooth, the devices wont display after you allowed it, first you need to reload the current site.<br>
+Press on the Devices button to reload the site (works on other sites too).

+### App permissions:

+The App needs following permissions:

+ - &lt;uses-permission android:name="android.permission.BLUETOOTH" /&gt;
+ - &lt;uses-permission android:name="android.permission.BLUETOOTH_ADMIN" /&gt;
+ - &lt;uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" /&gt;
+ - &lt;uses-permission android:name="android.permission.READ_EXTERNAL_STORAGE" /&gt;

+Bluetooth should be logical.
+The app will ask befor enabling Bluetooth or access the storage.
+The storage is used to save some values (see site advanced).
+You can save and load color values.<br>
+The values will be stored in most cases to `/storage/emulated/0/AnalogClockV1/config.json`.

 ## Hardware